fdkchx/Vencord/README.md

     -   Add an editor
     -   Add submenu to attachments + menu
     -   Add multiple tags with the same name
+-   FriendInvites
+    -   Add UI (can be buggy and crash due to webpack jank)
+    -   Renames commands to /friend-invites create|list|delete
+    -   Adds argument to send invite to chat when creating an invite using the create command
+-   MessageClickActions
+    -   When editing messages is off, double clicking will reply to your own message
+-   VencordToolbox
+    -   Add CSS snippets support
 ## Other non-mainline plugins
 -   (Better)ChannelTabs (modified)
     -   Custom fork of ChannelTabs that replaces the stock Discord titlebar